Frequently Asked Questions

 Traditional Chinese Medicine (TCM) is the most widely taught style of acupuncture in North America.
 It is an analytical, systematic form of acupuncture that was developed from many classical Chinese styles in the People’s Republic of China in the 1950’s.

-Kiiko Matsumoto Style Acupuncture (KM) was developed over the past three decades by world-renowned Japanese acupuncturist, Kiiko Matsumoto.
+Kiiko Matsumoto Style Acupuncture (KM) was developed over the past two decades by world-renowned Japanese acupuncturist, Kiiko Matsumoto.
 KM style encompasses Kiiko’s clinical experience with some of Japan’s most respected acupuncturists.
 This style utilizes a systematic method of palpation (therapeutic touch) that is designed to provide instant feedback regarding the patients’ condition of health.

 Acupuncture Physical Medicine (APM) is a modern approach to acupuncture that was developed by the Tri-State College of Acupuncture’s founder, Mark Seem, Ph.D.
 APM is rooted in Classical Chinese, French, and Japanese Meridian styles of acupuncture and incorporates “dry trigger point” needling inspired by the late Janet Travell, M.D.
 This style’s assessment of a patient focuses on palpation of “holding patterns” or myofascial constrictions in the body.